crvouga/drupal-learning-tool/web/modules/learning_tool/README.md

 This launch is associated with a resource that was deep linked during the activities creation.

 - Step 1.
 Open Id Connect
+  The hosting LMS makes a request to an endpoint in the tool specified in the LMS.
+The tool

 # Pitfalls